notionparallax/wp2frontEnd/_posts/2021-03-17-archiving.md

 ![](https://waldenpond.press/img/blog/editorial/myGraph.png)

+<figcaption>This graph doesn't know about what you've had in your edition, just what's still in your Pocket.</figcaption>

 </figure>

 You might want to mark them as read[^read] so that your pocket list isn't cluttered up with articles that you've already read.
 This is especially useful if you read in the Pocket app[^sort] as well as on paper with Walden Pond.
 The graph of what’s left in your Pocket is reading only from Pocket; it's not going via our database.
 That means that it shows more content than is actually available if you haven’t marked your articles.